Philip Barantini

-Philip Barantini (born 13 July 1980) is a British director, producer, screenwriter and actor.
+Philip Barantini (born 13 July 1980) is a British filmmaker and actor.
 Known for his intense one-shot works, he directed the film Boiling Point (2021), its follow-up series (2023) and the miniseries Adolescence (2025), all starring Stephen Graham.
 He has received two Primetime Emmy Awards and a BAFTA Award nomination.

 As an actor, his notable roles include appearances in Dream Team, Band of Brothers, and The Responder.

 Early life

 Philip Barantini was born in Liverpool and grew up in Huyton, Merseyside.

 Career

 Early career

 Barantini was at first an actor, notably starring as Sergeant Wayne A. "Skinny" Sisk in HBO's Band of Brothers (2001).
 His other television roles include Billy O'Neill in Dream Team (1998-2000), Bezpalov in Chernobyl (2019), and Steve in The Responder (2022).

 Barantini starred as Steve Hart in the film Ned Kelly (2003) alongside Heath Ledger and Orlando Bloom.
 His other film roles included Joey in The Escapist (2002), David in Hard Boiled Sweets (2012), and John Morgan in A Violent Man (2022).

 Whilst acting, Barantini expressed an interest in directing, taking opportunities to shadow other directors.
 He made his directorial debut with the short film Seconds Out (2019), shortly before filming and releasing his second short Boiling Point (2019), which reunited him with his friend and Band of Brothers co-star Stephen Graham.
 The short earned him the Lift-Off Season Award for Best Short at the Manchester awards.

 Barantini's first feature film was the gritty crime thriller Villain, starring Craig Fairbrass.